How Do Free Apps Make Money?

-Email marketing strategy is mainly a part of digital marketing where you send emails to prospects and customers to promote products or services.
+Email marketing strategy is mainly a part of app marketing where you send emails to prospects and customers to promote products or services.

 The main purpose of email marketing is to establish brand awareness, increase retention rates, drive more traffic on the app, and ultimately generate sales.
-Moreover, this monetization strategy is used in the mobile app industry for a long time.
+Moreover, this monetization strategy has been used in the mobile app industry for a long time.